dotnet/AspNetCore.Docs/aspnetcore/publishing/iis.md

 ### CoreWebEngine or W3SVC server features disabled

-* **OS Exception:** The IIS 7.0 CoreWebEngine and W3SVC features must be installed to use the Microsoft HTTP Platform Handler 1.x.
+* **OS Exception:** The IIS 7.0 CoreWebEngine and W3SVC features must be installed to use the ASP.NET Core Module.

 Troubleshooting: